Bita Daryabari: Awards and recognition

 Daryabari has received numerous awards and recognition for her work including Golden Gate University's Alumni of the Year in 2008.
-In 2010 she was named Philanthropist of the Year by PAAIA and in 2011 received the United Nations Appreciation Award.
+In 2010 she was named Philanthropist of the Year by Public Affairs Alliance of Iranian Americans (PAAIA), and in 2011 received the United Nations Appreciation Award.
 Additional honors include being the recipient of the Ellis Island Medal of Honor in 2012 and being named a World Affairs Council Honoree of the Year in 2015.
 In 2018 she received an honorary doctorate from Golden Gate University.
+In 2022 she was an honoree by the Carnegie Corporation of New York's Great Immigrant Award.

 Personal life

-Daryabari married Google engineer Omid Kordestani in 1994 and they had two children together, a daughter, Misha Kordestani, and a son, Milan Kordestani.
+Daryabari married Google executive Omid Kordestani in 1994 and they had two children together, a daughter, Misha Kordestani, and a son, Milan Kordestani.
 Daryabari and Kordestani separated in 2007, and Daryabari married Reza Malek, a surgeon and medical entrepreneur, in 2009.
 They divorced in 2016.
 Daryabari married Iranian poet and singer Shahkar Bineshpajooh in 2018.